wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/plan-your-premises-infrastructure-for-microsoft-365/includes/3-plan-your-microsoft-365-transition.md

 :::row-end:::
 :::row:::
   :::column:::
-    Add your users and [Assign licenses to users in Microsoft 365 for business](https://support.office.com/article/997596b5-4173-4627-b915-36abac6786dc?azure-portal=true)
+    Add your users and assign licenses to users in Microsoft 365 for business
   :::column-end:::
   :::column:::